markjay4k/ncsdk-aarch64/README.md

 ```

 # Examples
 The Neural Compute SDK also includes examples.
-After cloning and running 'make install,' run the following command to install the examples:
+Plug the NCS in and run the following command to install the examples:
 ```
 sudo make examples
 ```